 I hope that every one of you had smashing time greeting the New Year!
 We did our usual thing with a group of our good friends, gathering around the table, eating, drinking, laughing around, eventually moving on to karaoke and movie-watching.
 We did this in practically the same company for years before moving off to

 For two days in a row, we’ve been the recipients of amazing gift baskets.
 First, my brother and his family sent us an assortment of sweets.
-Next, we found a fruit arrangement sitting in the backyard.
-It was actually addressed to the previous owners of the house, but we figured 15 months is

 I am a fairly indifferent homeowner when it comes to decorating for holidays, even though the family customarily forces me to get out the ladder and hang icicles on the roof and other lights around the house.
 I do, however, enjoy seeing illuminated displays around the neighborhood.